EchoAppsTeam/js-sdk/docs/guides/how_to_develop_app/README.md

-# How to develop an app
+# How to develop an application

 The work is in progress, please check back soon...